-In addition to savings from codes and rates, expected on-going water savings from conversion of flat rate customers to metered billing plus conservation program activity occurring in 2009 and 2010 were also taken into account.
-These savings, shown in Table 5-3, are projected at about 60 AF in 2015.
+In addition to savings from codes and rates, expected on-going water savings from district conservation program activity occurring in 2009 and 2010 was also taken into account.
+These savings are expected to be about 35 AF in 2015, as shown in Table 5-3.